codegaze/codegaze.github.io/_posts/2015-09-12-javascript-catch-keystrokes.md

 ---
 layout: post
 title: How to capture user keystrokes with vanilla javascript
-keywords: javascript, vanilla, keystroke, keycode, keypress, codegaze, no jquery
 description: How to capture user keystrokes with a few lines of javascript code
 post_description: These days I am in the mood for ditching big libraries.
-keywords: Javascript
+categories: [Coding, JS]
 ---

 These days I am in the mood for ditching big libraries and having my own mini libraries or a few lines of code only for using the things I need.

 It's not that I don't like the libraries we have, it's that sometimes I just want to have only the things I need for my project.

 *Why should I map all the keys if I just want two or three of them?*